”Don’t look to those who tried to break you to heal you.”

 1. Pride and concern in achievements to excess.

 They will try to pull people in through their intellect.
 They not only try to impress those around them with complicated words.
-Long, drawn-out conversations, but also to destroy anyone who dares to question their intellect or theories, they take this as deep criticism, as they believe they are special and superior to those around them, they will seek to harm those who go against them.
+Long, drawn-out conversations, but also to destroy anyone who dares to question their intellect or theories, they take this as severe criticism.
+They believe they are special and superior to those around them; they will seek to harm those who go against them.

-They are likely to come across, superior and extremely self-righteous, they struggle to have close, loving sexual relationships, like all narcissist they are not interested in others, or even listening to others, they are only interested in themselves.
+They are likely to come across as superior and extremely self-righteous; they struggle to have close, loving sexual relationships; like all narcissists, they are not interested in others or even listening to others; they are only interested in themselves.

-They usually are in great opposition with someone, as with all narcissist it’s you v’s me attitude.
+They’re usually in great opposition with someone, as with all narcissists, it’s you v’s me attitude.

 3. Little to no interest in sex.

 A cerebral narcissist is often asexual.
-Although they might be attracted to another, they often have little to no sexual desires.
-A cerebral narcissist often lacks the sexual attraction towards people.
-They have very little desire for sexual activity which would involve another, often opting to self masturbate.
+Although they might be attracted to another, they usually have little to no sexual desires.
+A cerebral narcissist often lacks sexual attraction toward people.
+They have very little appetite for sexual activity, which would involve another, often opting to self-masturbate.

-A cerebral will often show contempt to those around them, as they believe they are superior and most intelligent to those around them, they will show disregard to others ideas, thoughts or feelings, however, if someone has a wise idea the cerebral shall take this, adapt it and use it for their own.
+A cerebral will often show contempt to those around them, as they believe they are superior and most intelligent to those around them, and they will show disregard for others’ ideas, thoughts or feelings; however, if someone has a wise idea, the cerebral shall take this, adapt it and use it for their own.